Skip to content

 3. Setup LaTeX: Configure Skim for bidirectional sync

-5. Explore: Press <Space> and explore command groups
+5. Explore: Press <Space> to view command groups

 Advanced Usage